richardgourley/dynamic-django-base/README.md

 # Dynamic Django Base

 ## INTRO
+This base project will save you time updating urls in numerous places.
+You can maintain site pages and django app information in one place - the admin!
 **A base starter project - pages and website sections can appear dynamically anywhere you like on your website:**

 **Created in the admin:**